Archives For greenhouse

 PHOTO: Botanical Bill checks out the rings on a tree slice.

-2.Groundhogs have good eyesight — their eyes are placed high up on their heads, the better to peek out of their burrows while staying mostly hidden.
+2. Groundhogs have good eyesight — their eyes are placed high up on their heads, the better to peek out of their burrows while staying mostly hidden.
 Nonetheless, Botanical Bill used the magnifying glass to get a good look at this tree’s cross section in Woodcut.
 What kind of tree was it?

 PHOTO: Botanical Bill visits Paradise.

 3. Groundhogs like to stay close to home—they rarely travel more than ½ mile from their burrow in their entire lives.
-Botanical Bill sure liked the look of this garden, though, from the In Search of Paradise exhibit in Krehbiel Gallery.
+Botanical Bill sure liked the look of this garden, though, from the In Search of Paradise exhibition in Krehbiel Gallery.
 Where would he have to travel to visit the real thing?

 PHOTO: Botanical Bill catches up on his reading in the library.

 4. Groundhogs are rarely seen at the Garden.
 Much like British royalty and nobility.
 What collection of books is Botanical Bill admiring in the Lenhardt Library?
-(Hint: the collection was put together for fans of a popular television show).
+(Hint: the collection was put together for fans of a popular television show.)

 IMG_1653